-- Both the paper topic and the bibliography / list of sources from which the paper is to be drawn must receive faculty supervisor approval.
+- The student must receive faculty supervisor approval for both the paper topic and the bibliography/list of sources from which the paper is to be drawn.

-- A mid-term and an end of semester evaluation checklist will be sent to the on-site supervisor to assist his/her assessment of the intern.
+- The faculty supervisor will send a mid-term and an end of semester evaluation checklist to the on-site supervisor to assist his/her assessment of the intern.

 - The faculty supervisor will be in phone and/or email contact with the on-site supervisor during the semester to check that all is going well.